regras/cpos_v2/README.md

 ## Running local network (minimum test)

 As a minimum test, you can run all the network's nodes in the local machine.
 The file docker-compose-local.yml contains environment variables that control various parameters for the consensus mechanism and the network.
-These values can be changed.
+These values can be changed, just make sure that the value of TOTAL_STAKE corresponds to the total number of nodes in the network (replicas).
+For this article, the number of replicas of node_dishonest was kept at 0.

-In the poetry shell, you can launch a local network with the command:
+You can launch a local network with the command:

 ```
 $ docker compose --file docker-compose-local.yml up